Here are some conditions that can tell us when to use Waterfall as a software development methodology.

 2. Depending on the cost, time, and functionality

-In tenders or fixed price contracts where time, costs, and functionalities have been previously determined, Waterfall methodology is a suitable alternative.
+In fixed price contracts where time, costs, and functionalities have been previously determined, Waterfall methodology is a suitable alternative.

 As project administrators, the software development company is obligated to create a budget so that the project does not lead to losses.
 While Sprints can improve quality, they can also be expensive and can divert the estimated budget.